Best Practices for Changing Passwords: Frequency Guidelines

 Conclusion

-Never use the same password for too long, whether it’s your day-to-day social media account or a sensitive banking profile.
+Never use the same password phrases for too long, whether it’s your day-to-day social media account or a sensitive banking profile.
 Now you know the importance of changing your passwords regularly.
 An effective password rotation will save your life.